event4u-app/data-helpers/starlight/src/content/docs/simple-dto/dot-notation-access.md

 ---
 title: Dot Notation Access
-description: Access and modify DTO properties using dot notation with get() and set() methods
+description: Access and modify Dto properties using dot notation with get() and set() methods
 ---

-SimpleDTO provides powerful `get()` and `set()` methods that allow you to access and modify nested DTO properties using dot notation.
+SimpleDto provides powerful `get()` and `set()` methods that allow you to access and modify nested Dto properties using dot notation.
 This makes working with complex, nested data structures much easier.

 ## Features